harvard-lil/swaddle/README.md

 * npm install
 * copy scripts/config.json.sample to scripts/config.json
 * run `npm run deploy` to build the service worker and deploy it to Cloudflare
-* enable the service worker for /* on any domain where you want to enforce OpenAPI rules
+* enable the service worker for yoursite.com/* in Cloudflare

+## Uploading to Cloudflare

+Config variables are set in scripts/config.json.
+You must provide your cloudflare email, API key, and zone ID to let `npm run deploy` automatically upload dist/sw.js for you.
+Alternatively, you could run `npm run build` and use the Cloudflare API or web interface to upload dist/sw.js for yourself.

+## Debugging

+Some issues are difficult to debug in the Cloudflare Service Workers console, and require debugging of live requests.
+To send stack traces and path resolution errors directly to the client, set `DEBUG_TO_CLIENT: true` in scripts/config.json.

-## Firewall behavior
+## Swaddle's firewall behavior

 Swaddle checks all incoming requests, and takes one of four actions: